elhardoum/simple-redis-lock/readme.md

 #### `LockObject.abort()`

-Allows you to abort the process directly and it will reject the `LockObject.aquire()` upon next acquisition attempt.
+Allows you to abort the process directly and it will reject the `LockObject.acquire()` upon next acquisition attempt.

 #### `LockObject.onRetry(callback)`